davidsekar/Redis-Xplorer/README.md

 ## Action available on Redis item

 1. On selecting a redis item, the value is loaded in the text pane.
-The contents can be edited and saved using `save (ctrl + s)` command
+Then, the contents can be edited and saved using `save (ctrl + s)` command

 2. Individual redis item can be deleted by clicking on the trash icon that appears while hovering on item.